easytarget/MQ-Pro-IO/README.md

 $ sudo cp MQ-Pro-IO/files/rtl_bt/* /usr/lib/firmware/rtl_bt/
 ```

- Before you reboot to apply these you shpule also install `bluez`, which allows uou to use `bluetoothctl` to connect and pair,etc
+ Before you reboot to apply these you shpule also install `bluez`, which allows you to use `bluetoothctl` to connect and pair,etc
 ```console
 $ sudo apt install bluez
 $ sudo reboot
 ```
-In my expreience you need to reboot after installing bluez before the BT devie will be detected.

 # set up a service for the activity light
 ```console